 - A well-known example of such a constraint is central bank independence: by taking away from politicians decision power over discretionary monetary policy, the short-term gains from "printing money" in excessive quantities at the cost of future, socially detrimental higher inflation are no longer available as a policy option.
 In this sense, central bank independence and the focus of the central bank's mandate on the (primary) pursuit of price stability can be regarded as an "anti-populist economic institution" by a "monetary veto player" (Masciandaro and Passarelli, 2019).
 In other words, "populists dislike monetary dominance" (Edwards, 2019a).
-We will deal with this issue in more detail in Section 4. - A second widely studied field is the budget constraint on public finances.
-Unsustainable expansionary fiscal policies have often been associated with economic populism, notably in Latin America.
-As early as 1991, Dornbusch and Edwards published an NBER conference volume on "The Macroeconomics of Populism in Latin America".
+We will deal with this issue in more detail in Section 1.4. - A second widely studied field of economic populism are unsustainable expansionary fiscal policies, notably in Latin America.
+As early as 1991, Dornbusch and Edwards studied "The Macroeconomics of Populism in Latin America" in an NBER volume.
 The unsustainable fiscal expansions of Latin American economic populism were often financed by the respective central bank.
-For this reason, Edwards (2019b) finds direct parallels between Latin American economic populist economic policies and Modern Monetary Theory. - A third big area of constraints on economic policies is economic and financial globalisation, and the institutions created to pursue and protect it.
-Trade liberalisation constrains national policy makers' and pressure groups' leeway to preserve rents in goods and labour markets.
+For this reason, Edwards (2019b) finds direct parallels of Latin American economic populist economic policies and Modern Monetary Theory.

+- A third big area of constraints on economic policies is economic and financial globalisation, and the institutions created to pursue and protect it.
+Trade liberalisation erodes national policy makers' and pressure groups' leeway to preserve rents in goods and labor markets.
 Financial globalisation does the same for financial services and capital markets.
-The free movement of labour exposes national workers and social security systems to competition from foreign workers and other countries' social systems.
-Against this background, it is not surprising that economic populism often involves protectionism (see e.g. Gnan and Kronberger, 2018).
+The free movement of labor exposes national workers, and national social security systems and social policies, to competition from foreign workers and other countries' social systems.
+Against this background, it is not surprising that economic populism often involves protectionist policies (for a recent overview of protectionism see e.g. Gnan and Kronberger (2018).
 An area which drew particular attention in Europe in recent years is foreign investor protection.
-For instance, the independent arbitration courts, meant to protect foreign investors from protectionist national host-country actions, were among the buzzwords which caused fierce opposition in Europe against, and led to the failure of, TTIP (Transatlantic Trade and Investment Partnership - see e.g. Gnan and Kronberger (2016).
-Also the retreat of multilateral trade agreements, epitomized by the US administration's withdrawal of support for TTIP and the WTO (World Trade Organisation), can be viewed as an aspect of anti-globalist economic populism.

-• Finally, many populists' anti-EU stance can be explained with the fact that EU membership indeed - by necessity and intentionally - constrains national policy makers' leeway in many fields.
+For instance, the independent arbitration courts, meant to protect foreign investors from protectionist national host-country actions, were among the buzzwords which caused fierce opposition in Europe against, and led to the failure of, TTIP (Transatlantic Trade and Investment Partnership - for an overview of the arguments prior to the abandonment of TTIP by the EU see Gnan and Kronberger (2016).
+The global retreat of multilateral trade liberalisation and the US administration's retreat of support for e.g. the WTO (World Trade Organisation) can be viewed as expressions of anti-gobalist economic populism. - Finally, many populists' anti-EU stance can be explained with the fact that EU membership indeed and intentionally constrains national policy makers' leeway in many fields.
 The EU Single Market is a far-reaching form of regional liberalisation of trade, services, capital and workers' movement and is thus associated by populists with all the effects and constraints from globalisation more broadly.
 The EU's fiscal sustainability rules and competition policy are further elements of supranational constraints limiting national policy makers' leeway.
-Brexit is often seen as the result of the populist promise to regain national sovereignty for the UK (see e.g. Gnan and Kronberger, 2019).
+For an overview of the debates associated with Brexit see e.g. Gnan and Kronberger (2019).

-Because of the attacks on institutions they regard as constraining, one major source of long-term cost from populism can be damage to the institutions governing market economies.
+Because of the attacks on institutions they regard as constraining, one major source of long-term damage from populism can be damage to the institutions governing democratic market economies.
 This can apply to the rule of law in general, the protection of property rights, state institutions standing for trust, expertise and stability such as central banks, stable state money, institutions that safeguard international cooperation and coordination (e.g. UN, IMF, World Bank) as well as open economic exchange (such as the WTO - World Trade Organisation), or rules that were created to safeguard the long-term sustainability of public finances (e.g. the EU's fiscal rules).